cahayazulkafli/dotfiles/README.md

-# dotfiles for BSPWM, a manual tiling window manager.
+# Dotfiles for BSPWM, a manual tiling window manager.

 Mainly for Arch Linux, but still usable for other distributions.